 |

-Truckee Downtown Truckee still feels like a
+Truckee Downtown Truckee (Donner Pass Rd.) still has the feel of a

 frontier town.
 In the 19th century, Truckee was rip-roaring town, filled